jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 command _will not_ flatten your design by default, while the `compile_ultra` command _will_ flattened your design by default.
-You can turn off flattening by using the `-no_autoungroup` option with the `compile_ultra` command.
+You can turn off flattening by using the `-no_autoungroup` option with the `compile_ultra` command. `compile_ultra` also has the option `-gate_clock` which automatically performs clock gating on your design, which can save quite a bit of power.
 Once you finish this tutorial, feel free to go back and experiment with the `compile_ultra` command.

 The next step is to create and then output the `.namemap` file which